 The implementation of a Managed Service Adapter requires the development of an Intershop custom cartridge that runs as part of the application server.
 The code of the Managed Service Adapter shall only reference the API of the Managed Service Java Interface, but no other internal APIs to minimize dependencies.

-The following table gives an overview about the different customization options and shows what is recommended and what is not.
+The following table gives an overview of the different customization options and recommendations on their usage.

 Should be discussed with Intershop before starting the customization in order to minimize future update/upgrade efforts.